 Applications for Confirmation of Status should be made using the GSO.14 SSD form available here.
-Students are required to complete the form, which should then be signed by the student's supervisor and College.
-Students should include details of any research specific and/or personal and professional skills acquired, or further training needed in, and also information on any other related activities undertaken, e.g. presentation of posters, attendance at conferences etc. Students are also required to state whether their work required research ethics approval (and if appropriate, was granted).
+Applications for confirmation of status should be made using the on-line Confirmation of Status application accessible via the My Student Record tab in Student Self Service.
+The application form can also be accessed through the Graduate Forms webpage, where a link is available to the Student Self Service.
+Students are required to complete and submit the form online, and include details of any research specific and/or personal and professional skills acquired, or further training needed in, and also information on any other related activities undertaken, e.g. presentation of posters, attendance at conferences etc. Students are also required to state whether their work required research ethics approval (and if appropriate, was granted).
+Students are also required to provide evidence that they have successfully completed the University's online researcher integrity training course (unless already provided when applying for Transfer of Status).